Archive-42/blog-2.0-vanilla-html/docs/docs/content/index.md

 Shows all of my files and directories of my Desktop directory.

 -   To show the contents of a directory pass the directory name to the `ls` command i.e. `ls directory_name`.
 -   Some useful `ls` command options:-

-OptionDescriptionls -alist all files including hidden file starting with '.'ls -llist with the long formatls -lalist long format including hidden files
+OptionDescriptionls -alist all files including hidden file starting with ’.’ls -llist with the long formatls -lalist long format including hidden files

 #### ✔ Create a Directory ➡ `mkdir`: